 Board members adopt rules and regulations, and sometimes members have to approve them.
 Rules and regulations are recorded as board resolutions.
 Resolutions must be consistent with the declaration or proprietary lease, the bylaws and state law.

 Association governing documents are almost always trumped by state law.
 But, when association documents conflict among themselves, the declaration or proprietary lease carries the greatest weight, followed by the bylaws and then the rules and regulations.

 Q: Can I attend board meetings?

 Owners may ask questions and/or express their concerns to the board during the open forum portion of the meeting.
-However, owners are asked not to interrupt during the procedings of the board meeting.
+However, owners are asked not to interrupt the proceedings of the board meeting.

 Q: I want to talk directly to the board of directors but they don't provide their phone numbers and email for the residents.
 Why?

 A: Residents are to contact Valhalla Management regarding the affairs of the community.
 Direct all common element maintenance issues directly to the property manager, not board members.
 Residents who wish to address or ask questions directly to the board may do so during the open forum portion of any board meeting.